intel/igsc/doc/index.rst

 ..
-Graphics System Contrller Firmware Interface documentation master file, created by sphinx-quickstart on Tue Nov 26 04:07:28 2019.
+Graphics System Controller Firmware Interface documentation master file, created by sphinx-quickstart on Tue Nov 26 04:07:28 2019.
    You can adapt this file completely to your liking, but it should at least